chr5tphr/zennit/CONTRIBUTING.md

 `docs/build` using the respective Tox environment with `tox -e docs`.
 To rebuild the full documentation, `tox -e docs -- -aE` can be used.

-The API-documentation is generated from the numpycodestyle docstring of respective modules/classes/functions.
+The API-documentation is generated from the numpydoc-style docstring of respective modules/classes/functions.

 ### Tutorials
 Tutorials are written as Jupyter notebooks in order to execute them using